google/pik/simd/README.md

     multiple flags on recent compilers, and defending against ODR violations on older compilers (see HOWTO section below).

+1. Using built-in PPC vector types without any wrapper.
+This leads to much better code generation with GCC 4.8: https://godbolt.org/g/KYp7ew.
+    By contrast, P0214R5 requires a wrapper class.
+We avoid this by using only the member operators provided by the PPC vectors; all other functions and typedefs are non-members and the user-visible `vec<T, Target>` interface is an alias template.

 *   Omitting inefficient or non-performance-portable operations such as `hmax`, `operator[]`, and unsupported integer comparisons.
 Applications can often replace these operations at lower cost than emulating them.

 *   Omitting `long double` types: these are not commonly available in hardware.

+*   Simple implementation, less than a tenth of the size of the Vc library from which P0214 was derived (98,000 lines in https://github.com/VcDevel/Vc according to the gloc Chrome extension).

 *   Avoiding hidden performance costs.
 P0214R5 allows implicit conversions from integer to float, which costs 3-4 cycles on x86.
 We make these conversions explicit to ensure their cost is visible.

-*   Using built-in PPC vector types without any wrapper to ensure good code generation.
-P0214R5 requires an additional wrapper class.
-We avoid this by using only the member operators provided by the PPC vectors; all other functions and typedefs are non-members and the user-visible `vec<T, Target>` interface is an alias template.

-## Prior design experience
+## Prior API designs

 The author has been writing SIMD code since 2002: first via assembly language, then intrinsics, later Intel's `F32vec4` wrapper, followed by three generations